-The Bank desires to make a meaningful contribution for the improvement of those people who are at the bottom of the social pyramid, and thereby act as socially conscious, well governed, and successful corporate citizen of the country, maintaining highest standards of corporate governance with the cooperation and involvement of its employees, constituents, society, shareholders, and other stakeholders including the Government.
+The Bank desires to make a meaningful contribution for the improvement of those people who are at the bottom of the economic pyramid, and thereby act as a socially conscious, well governed, and successful corporate citizen of the country, maintaining highest standards of corporate governance with the cooperation and involvement of its employees, constituents, society, shareholders, and other stakeholders including the Government.

-The Bank would be ensuring that the activities are undertaken in a manner that every rupee spent for this purpose will ultimately bring maximum relief to the intended beneficiaries, and thereby contribute to the long-term development of the society.
+The Bank ensures that the activities are undertaken in a manner that every rupee spent for this purpose brings maximum relief to the intended beneficiaries and thereby contributes to the long-term development of the society.
 The Bank aims to do this by engaging in activities that provide socially and environmentally sustainable benefits for the beneficiaries, measurable in economic terms.
-This would demonstrate the social commitment of the Bank, in the same manner as it services the interest of the customers, employees and shareholders, integrating the social and business goals.
+This demonstrates the social commitment of the Bank, in the same manner as it serves the interest of the customers, employees and shareholders, integrating the social and business goals.